-Brewer’s yeast is a common type of yeast used to produce beers, wines, and different types of spirits, but it’s rare to find gluten-free products that contain this ingredient.
+Brewer’s yeast is a common type of sugar beet-based yeast used to produce beers, wines, and different types of spirits, but it’s rare to find gluten-free products that contain this ingredient.

 Unless it’s specified on the product label with a clear gluten-free indication, you won’t be able to sip these drinks or use brewer’s yeast as a supplement.
 Always go case-by-case to be safe.
 We’re sorry to say this, but you might need to stop shotgunning that beer.

 It’s not so much the yeast you have to worry about when sticking to a gluten-free diet.
-Most yeasts do not contain gluten, and you can always double-check to be sure.
+Most yeasts do not contain gluten, and you can always double-check that they're labeled gluten-free to be sure.
 The real culprits are the other ingredients that go into products containing yeast, such as bread, pastries, and other items that are definite no-gos on the gluten-free list.

 Whether you go for fresh yeast or active dry yeast, it’s always important to look at those labels, especially when looking at the dry varieties.
-Some manufacturers throw in some wheat flour or starch in their dry yeast products, taking them off the menu for all our gluten-free guys and gals.
+Some manufacturers throw in some wheat flour or starch in their dry yeast products before popping them in the oven, taking them off the menu for all our gluten-free guys and gals.

 Thankfully, our culture is increasingly conscious about dietary restrictions and will be accommodating when you ask questions at restaurants, bakeries, or wherever you’re buying food.
-You just have to ask the right questions before you buy that amazing looking croissant.
+You just have to ask the right questions before you buy those amazing-looking yeast breads or croissants.

 This product is a clear, water-soluble form of yeast that results from the autolyzation of the enzymes in the yeast itself.
 The result is a product that is super versatile, with countless applications in the kitchen.